Mithrandir4/Mithrandir4/README.md

 ### Hi there 👋
+I am an IT security and auditing technician.
+Constantly learning.

 <!--
 **Mithrandir4/Mithrandir4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.